emilcode-dev/datawise-decisions/README.md

 The notebooks are used for EDA, modeling, training, validation, visualization.
 The notebooks can use the application developed in this repository.

 ## Application
-The developd application that can be deployed.
+The developed application that can be deployed.